BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 2. Add study-wide REMBI entities to the metadata graph.
 3. For each named dataset:
    a.
 Apply explicit REMBI associations to the Dataset entity.
    b.
-Assign `additional_files` that are still unassigned to that dataset,
+Reassign matching `additional_files` from the upstream default dataset
-      optionally marking them as images.
+      to that dataset, optionally marking them as images.
    c.
 Apply `images` assignment to files already in the dataset, including
       files just added by `additional_files`.
    d.
 Apply `image_groups` protocol associations to image rows.
    e.
 Apply `annotations` assignment to annotation rows.
 4. If top-level `specimen_tracks` is configured, identify tracks, create Specimen entities, and write track metadata to the file list.
-5. Run the default-dataset step.
-If any file rows are still unassigned, a `"Default dataset"` entity is created if needed and those rows are assigned to it.
-When created, it is also linked from the Study `hasPart` list.
+5. Add dataset associations to file list, if necessary.
-   No YAML entry is needed for the default dataset.
+6. Remove the upstream default dataset if it is left empty after reassignment.

 If two pattern-based steps match the same file and write the same file-list column, the later step overwrites the earlier value and logs a warning.